Pokemon Direct roundup for 9th January 2020

 Weight: 17 lbs.

 Trainers will encounter Calyrex in The Crown Tundra.
-This Pokémon dominated all of Galar in historic occasions.
-Although it seems delicate and slight, its each transfer is stuffed with grace and dignity.
+This Pokémon dominated all of Galar in historical occasions.
+Although it seems delicate and slight, its each transfer is full of grace and dignity.
 It additionally has extraordinarily excessive intelligence, and it’s mentioned to see each previous, current, and future occasion.

 GIGANTAMAX FORMS OF FIRST PARTNER POKÉMON FROM POKÉMON SWORD AND POKÉMON SHIELD